From my recently published article in the Scottsdale Airpark News

 A recent Anderson Analytics report found an estimated 110 million people in the U.S. — or 36% of the total population — are regular social networking users.
 A regular user is someone who logs in at least once a month Within those regular users Facebook dominates with 78 million regular users, followed by MySpace with 67 million, Twitter with 17 million, and LinkedIn with 11 million regular users.

-With 110 million members in a captive audience, members that willingly share their thoughts, feelings, and emotions, wouldn’t your business be hurt by not participating in Social Media?
+With 110 million contacts in a captive audience, contacts that willingly share their thoughts, feelings, and emotions, wouldn’t your business be hurt by not participating in Social Media?

 Getting started on social media, is best done personally first.
 Then you can decide if it right for your business.
 Obviously an informed decision is the best one so here are some points to get you started.